 How Many Dogs Are Born Per Day in the U.S.?

 It’s impossible to answer that question accurately because dog births are not registered like human births.
-National estimates suggest around 30,000, but since puppy mills don’t have to disclose any numbers and produce 1.3 million puppies yearly.
+National estimates suggest around 30,000, but since puppy mills don’t have to disclose any numbers, they produce 1.3 million puppies yearly.

 Wrap Up